Mohocks

-Historians have found little evidence of any organized gang, though in spring 1712 there was a flurry of print accounts of the Mohocks, their lawlessness, impunity and luridly violent acts.
+Historians have found little evidence of any organised gang, though in spring 1712 there was a flurry of print accounts of the Mohocks, their lawlessness, impunity and luridly violent acts.
 In response there was also some derision from satirists at what they perceived to be sensationalism by the Grub Street press.
 John Gay's first drama, The Mohocks, was written that year but was not performed for political reasons.
 It was, however, published as a pseudonymous pamphlet.

-In 18th century London, Mohawks was subsequently applied to other upper-class drunken rowdies and bravos.
+In 18th century London, the name Mohawks was subsequently applied to other upper-class drunken rowdies and bravos.
 William Hickey recalled "In the winter of 1771, a set of wild young men made their appearance, who, from the profligacy of their manners and their outrageous conduct in the theatres, taverns, and coffee houses in the vicinity of Covent Garden, created general indignation and alarm....
 They were distinguished under the title of Mohawks."
-Hickey identified their leader as Rhoan Hamilton, "a man of fortune" and later an Irish rebel, and Messrs Hayter, son of a bank director, Osborne, an American, and "Capt."
+Hickey identified their boss as Rhoan Hamilton, "a man of fortune" and later an Irish rebel, and Messrs Hayter, son of a bank director, Osborne, an American, and "Capt."
 Frederick.

-Various other gangs of street bullies are alleged to have terrorized London at different periods, beginning in the 1590s with the Damned Crew and continuing after the Restoration with the Muns, the Tityré Tūs, the Hectors, the Scourers, the Nickers, and the Hawkubites.
+Various other gangs of street bullies are alleged to have terrorised London at different periods, beginning during the 1590s with the Damned Crew and continuing after the Restoration with the Muns, the Tityré Tūs, the Hectors, the Scourers, the Nickers, and the Hawkubites.